tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 `tidal analyze db --upload tidal-dba-results_DATE.zip`

-You should receive confirmation that the upload has completed and can navigate to Tidal Migrations to see the results.
+You should receive confirmation that the upload has completed and can navigate to Tidal to see the results.

 ## Gather Machine Stats (For Unix-Like Systems)